ronengoren/Spotify-application/readme.md

-This site was built using [Heroku](https://playdates-calendar-frontend.herokuapp.com/), and still in deploying proccess (as of 07/02/2018)
+This site was built using [Heroku](https://playdates-calendar-frontend.herokuapp.com/), and still in deploying proccess (as of 07/02/2018).
+PLEASE ENABLE CROSS-ORIGIN RESOURCE SHARING
 # Hello Spotify!

 A small brief about this project.